 “When there is no more separation between ‘this’ and ‘that’ it is called the still-point of the Tao.
 At the still-point, in the centre of the circle, one can see the infinite in all things.”
 Zhuang Zi – Taoist Philosopher

-The wonders of the human mind, spirit and body continue to feed her passion.
+The wonders of the human mind, body and spirit continue to feed her passion.